 There seems to be something about the dystopia that has captivated literature and now film.
 These glimpse of a paradise turned horribly wrong have become both cautionary and entertaining.
 THX-1138 depicts a very bleak view of the world.
 Robert Duvall plays THX-1138, one of many drones that work in some underground world where he handles radioactive material through robotic arms.
 There is little to no privacy in this world, robotic police, cameras and prying eyes are literally everywhere.
 THX-1138’s roommate is LUH-3417 (Maggie McOmie) like everyone else is bald and dressed in nondescript overalls.
 As it turns out the pair defy all laws and regulations and fall in love.
-They begin to evade the mind numbing drugs dispensed to control and pacify the worker bee population.
+They begin to evade the mind-numbing drugs dispensed to control and pacify the worker bee population.
 Yes, in this world one of the worse offenses is drug evasion for it would lead to messy things like human emotions.
 It does appear that love is not the only emotion that has not been completely subjugated, SEN-5241 (Donald Pleasence) is also enraptured by THX and plots to remove LUH as his roommate in order to move in.
 When THX’s blood level of drugs falls and he becomes more and more anxious at his high pressure job he is discovered and found guilty of drug evasion.
-Placed in an all white area he must find a way to not only get out of there but hopefully find his way to the surface.
+Placed in an all-white area he must find a way to not only get out of there but hopefully find his way to the surface.
 In a way the white room reminded me somewhat of the famous scene in North by Northwest where the hapless hero was trapped in a field.
 There is a feeling of complete exposure and vulnerability in a place with no where to hide.

-Watching this film again after many years I could not help but to infuse some of the changes in today’s world into my perception.
-As we face losses in personal freedom and increasing surveillance the world of this film seems somewhat more plausible.
+Watching this film again after many years, I could not help but infuse some of the changes in today’s world into my perception.
+As we face losses in personal freedom and increasing surveillance, the world of this film seems somewhat more plausible.
 There is also the odd juxtaposition of financial concerns.
-While the mechanical ‘priests’ suggest that THX would feel better if he purchased more, while chasing our fugitive hero we hear command staff worried about cost overruns.
+While the mechanical ‘priests’ suggest that THX would feel better if he purchased more while chasing our fugitive hero we hear command staff worried about cost overruns.
 This seems to echo today very closely as we are bombarded by ads to buy more and politicians that promise to lower government spending.
-While Lucas could not have foreseen this back in 1971 it does allow the modern viewer to see this film in a whole new light.
+While Lucas could not have foreseen this back in 1971, it does allow the modern viewer to see this film in a whole new light.
 Although primitive in many respects by our current standards this film stands the test of time.
 Even those familiar with the film will be able to take away something different as out times change.

 Robert Duvall is excellent in this film, not a surprise since this is one of the most versatile actors in American cinema.
 He is the rare character actor that has the talent to cross over to leading man, capable of holding a film on his own.
 Here, he has to go against most acting training to let the emotions out.
 He plays the repressed THX to perfection.
-His interaction with the other members of the casts is often guarded, holding back, just right to let us see what is going on beneath the surface of THX.
+His interaction with the other members of the casts appears frequently guarded, holding back, just right to let us see what is going on beneath the surface of THX.
 Donald Pleasence is another actor that we seem to take for granted.
 He is extremely talented but usually in films where others take the lead.
-Here, he is on the verge of revolting as the manipulative SEN. Although the world is a series of regulations he plays his character as a man that has found his way around these rules for his own gratification.
+Here, he is on the verge of revolting as the manipulative SEN. Although the world is a series of regulations, he plays his character as a man that has found his way around these rules for his gratification.
 This was the only film credit for Maggie McOmie.
 She also brings greater depth to LUH that you would think was possible.